Orchestrated Robust Controller for Precision Control of Heavy-duty Hydraulic Manipulators: Simulation Results

-In this section, the simulation and experimental results are provided to evaluate the performance of the proposed controller.
-First, the simulation results of comparing the presented method with three different controllers, including the original VDC, proportional-differential (PD) controller, and the state-of-the-art controller, adaptive dynamic surface controller with funnel control and neural networks (ADSC-FC-NN) proposed in \cite{yang2022neural}.
+In this section, the simulation results are provided to evaluate the performance of the proposed controller in comparison to other methods.
+Three different controllers are employed as follow; original VDC, proportional-differential (PD) controller, and the state-of-the-art controller, adaptive dynamic surface controller with funnel control and neural networks (ADSC-FC-NN) proposed in \cite{yang2022neural}.
 The simulation analysis is performed for the base joint of the HHM, shown in Fig. \ref{Fig Hiab objects}, which is subjected to deadzone in valves and backlash in the rack and pinion mechanism.
-Then, the performance of the proposed method is implemented to control the real-world commercial heavy-duty hydraulic manipulator.
-The RVDC in the figures is an abbreviation for robust VDC, which represents the presented method.